JaamesBond/StudentComplex/README.md

 Now let's proceed to the first step, setting up the backbone of the web server, a LAMP(Linux, Apache, MySQL, PHP) server.
 That is very straightforward to do and I found [this](https://randomnerdtutorials.com/raspberry-pi-apache-mysql-php-lamp-server/) amazing tutorial which helped us a lot.

 Now that the server is up and running, the next step is to set up Joomla!, which is a lighter variant of WordPress.
 It will allow us to easily deploy a good-looking interface while organising all the files nicely.
-For this part, we used the following commands:
+For this part, we used the following commands. keep.in mind, everything was done in ```/var/www``` folder.
 ```bash
 sudo wget https://github.com/joomla/joomla-cms/releases/download/3.6.3/Joomla_3.6.3-Stable-Full_Package.zip
 ```